-Good days give happiness, bad days give experience, worst days give lessons, and best days give memories. –Sukhraj S. Dhillon
+Never regret a day in your life: Good days give happiness, bad days give experience, worst days give lessons, and best days give memories. –Sukhraj S. Dhillon

 It’s okay to have a bad day.
 In fact, if you’ve never had one, something might be wrong with you.
 Allow yourself to feel your emotions just don’t let them take over and define your life.
 Each day has something to offer, embrace the good, bad and ugly, learn from them and begin again tomorrow.